simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 02 Chat Ollama.md

 ---
 **Part 2 - Complete Ollama Local Setup**

 3. **TODO-01**:  Complete the instructions for running Ollama in your local environment.
-See the "Setup Process for Docker" and "Setup Process for Ollama" section in the **Lab Setup** guide.
+See the "Setup Process for Docker" and "Setup Process for Ollama" section in the **[Lab Setup guide](https://github.com/kennyk65/AI-With-Spring-Student-Files/blob/main/LabInstructions/Lab%20Setup.md)**.

     Make sure your Ollama container is running.
 For this lab we will use the **mistral** model, but your can also try **llama2**.